KCCG/shell-genomics/_episodes/04-redirection.md

 Another example is searching your command history for particular words, and then displaying all the matching records.
 You can achieve this by piping `history` through `grep`.
 Can't remember where you moved that file, or even exactly what it was called?
-The following command will show you all of the "mv" commands that you have ever entered.
+The following command will show you all of the `mv` commands that you have ever entered.

 ~~~
 $ history | grep mv